aydendevnova/pixelnova-frontend/documents/editor.md

 #### Technical Implementation

 In the code, each layer is represented by an object containing an `id`, `name`, `visible` flag, and `imageData`.
 The `Canvas` component uses these layers to render the drawing area.
 The `render` function iterates over the layers, drawing each visible layer onto the canvas.
 The `drawPixel` and `floodFill` functions are updated to modify only the selected layer's `imageData`.
-The `saveToHistory` function captures the state of all layers, allowing for undo and redo operations.
-The `undo` and `redo` functions restore the layers' states from the history.

 ## State Management